The Waning Presence of Self Control

 Is it really necessary to react in animated fashion to everything that happens to us?
 To everything we see and hear?
 Whatever happened to simply offering up a quick prayer to Saint Christopher, the patron saint of drivers, in thanksgiving for having avoided a collision?
 My mother couldn’t have been the only one who had a Saint Christopher Badge pinned to the maroon sun visor of her white 1962 Ford Falcon, right?

-Jesus is always so ever-available and willing to forgive us of our sins because he wants us to move on from our brokenness and get back to the business of doing his work, that of carrying out his divine plan, a plan that is uniquely different for each of us yes, but contains one common denominator: we are all called to love God, to serve him, and to serve our neighbors as well.
+Jesus is always so willing to forgive us of our sins because he wants us to move on from our brokenness and get back to the business of doing his work, that of carrying out his divine plan.
+His plan is uniquely different for each of us yes, but it contains one common denominator: we are all called to love God, to serve Him, and to serve our neighbors as well.
 That’s difficult if not impossible to do if we are not in control of our passions, instead remaining mired in the subsequent guilt and despair that always accompanies the impulsiveness of sin.

 “Dear God, please give me your grace to adequately utilize my tongue.
 Let my words be seasoned with grace and bless other people.
 Also, let my speech motivate people to move closer to you.“ ~ Amen

 . . . .
 Saint Clare of Assisi and Saint Jane Frances de Chantal, pray for us.